Bankrupt Neiman Marcus to close its Bellevue location

 Neiman Marcus confirmed this week that its Bellevue store, at The Shops at The Bravern, is among four locations slated to be permanently closed as part of its bankruptcy.
 Bloomberg News reported Friday that the other three are in Fort Lauderdale and Palm Beach, Florida, and in New York City’s Hudson Yards, where a three-story Neiman Marcus store had opened only last year.

-Officials with the Bravern shopping complex did not respond to a request for information about the closure.
+Officials with The Bravern shopping complex did not respond to a request for information about the closure.
 A Neiman Marcus employee reached by phone Friday confirmed that the Bellevue store was closing, but could offer no details about timing or when a closing sale might begin.

 The closures are the latest evidence of the damage that the pandemic and recession are doing to a bricks-and-mortar retail sector that was already struggling.